medcomdk/MedCom-FHIR-Communication/docs/index.md

 <!-- [Generelle tekniske use cases](/assets/documents/Generelle-tekniske-use-cases-v1.0.0-b2.md) -->

+### 1.1 What is a MedCom FHIR Message Standard

+A MedCom FHIR Message Standard is the term for a collection of documentation covering most aspects of the standard.

+1. Clinical Documentation
+1.1.
+Clinical description
+1.2.
+Use Cases
+2. Technical Documentation
+2.1.
+One or more FHIR IGs (the specific Profile IG for the standard, the inherited Profile IGs within this standard and supporting IGs for the standard, Terminology IG for instance.)
+3. Additional Documentation
+3.1 A GitHub Page linking it all together with further descriptions and specifications 3.2 This Governance

+An implementer of a MedCom FHIR Message Standard **SHALL** be compliant with all these parts of the documentation laid out for the MedCom FHIR Message Standard.

 ## 2. Governance for Network Layer

 The Danish Healthcare Messaging Network is currently the VANS Network on which the overall shipment of a message is handled through Asynchronous Messaging.